Sandra Cuellar is an amazing mom who’s given everything she has to support her kids. But sometimes, everything she has hasn’t been enough.

 “Every time I’d pass by Heidi’s room, I’d stop to talk to her,” said Estrella Cuellar, the youngest of Sandra’s girls.

-Willmar was the first southwest Minnesota community to pilot the Guide Program in 1996 with the help of Southwest Initiative Foundation (SWIF).
+Willmar was the first southwest Minnesota community to pilot the Child Guide Program in 1996 with the help of Southwest Initiative Foundation (SWIF).
 Child Guide is based on research done by Search Institute identifying 40 developmental assets children need to grow into capable, caring and resilient adults.
 Studies show the fewer assets a child has, the more likely the child will be involved in unhealthy, risky behaviors.

 In its first two years, Willmar’s Child Guide program yielded extraordinary results, and several other southwest Minnesota communities added Child Guides.
 While they are housed in schools, Child Guides are completely funded by grants and donations.
 SWIF and its partner funds, including local community foundation partners, have granted Child Guide programs more than $990,000 over the last 20 years.